 Indian Rocks Beach and Indian Shores went against trend, reporting faster growth in their total populations than in the under-18 age group.

 Those cities also went against the tide in Tampa Bay, where Hernando, Hillsborough, Manatee, Pinellas and Sarasota counties all reported faster population growth rates among children than in the general population.

 Countywide, the under-18 age group climbed 17 percent in Pinellas, compared with 8 percent for the total population.

 In 1972, when Eddie Gayton was 7 years old and growing up among the retirees and rock lawns of the Isle of Palms in Treasure Island, he was an anomaly.

-Now his 41/2-year-old daughter has plenty of children in their Isle of Palms neighborhood.
+Now his 41/2-year-old daughter has plenty of children to play with in Isle of Palms.

 "I think she's pretty lucky.
 They're all about the same age, all these kids," Gayton said.
 "I had maybe four or five people between me and my brother's age group to hang out with."

 Population decreased 15 percent in the 1990s, from 2,070 to 1,751.

 96.7 of residents are white -- the smallest percentage of white people among the 10 municipalities on the barrier islands.

 There were six Asians in 1990; now there are 24.